Enemy (Imagine Dragons and JID song)

 "Enemy" is a song by American pop rock band Imagine Dragons and American rapper JID.
-It was released through Interscope Records and Kidinakorner on October 28, 2021, from the soundtrack of the animated streaming television series Arcane.
+It was released through Interscope Records and Kidinakorner on October 28, 2021, as the lead single of the soundtrack to the Netflix animated series Arcane, to which it also serves as the opening theme.
 The song was written by the artists alongside Justin Tranter and the producers Mattman & Robin.
-The song was also included on the band's fifth studio album Mercury – Act 1.
-The song became JID's first song to reach the top 5 in the US, and became the band's first song to reach the top 5 since the 2017 song "Thunder" and their 5th top 10 hit.
+The song was also included on the band's fifth studio album Mercury – Act 1 (2021) and its reissue, Mercury – Acts 1 & 2 (2022).
+The song became JID's first song to reach the top 5 in the US, and became the band's first song to reach the top 5 since the 2017 song "Thunder".
+In 2023, for the 35th anniversary of Alternative Airplay – where "Enemy" charted for 54 weeks, of which 9 were spent at the top spot – Billboard ranked the song as the 14th-most successful in the chart's history.

 Background

-"Enemy" was recorded for the animated Netflix series Arcane, which premiered on November 6, 2021.
+"Enemy" was recorded for the Netflix animated series Arcane, which premiered on November 6, 2021.
 The inspiration behind the song was the video game League of Legends, with the band having previously recorded the song "Warriors" for the 2014 League of Legends World Championship.
 On Instagram, JID said "I wrote this verse a couple years ago but initially the opening lines were from a song I started with Mac [Miller], he told me it would fit better on this song and I’m glad he did."

+The opening title version, featuring a more orchestrated instrumental and slightly extended length, was released on November 23, 2024.
+It serves as the closing track of the album Arcane League of Legends: Season 2 (Soundtrack from the Animated Series).